Luciano Acosta: FC Cincinnati

 On 17 March 2021, Acosta returned to Major League Soccer, joining FC Cincinnati on a three-year deal as a designated player.
 FC Cincinnati acquired his MLS rights from D.C.
 United in exchange for $250,000 in General Allocation Money plus potential future incentives.
 He made his debut for the club on 17 April 2021 in their opener against Nashville SC.
 He scored in the 8th minute as FC Cincinnati drew 2–2 away.

+Acosta blossomed into a star in Cincinnati; he won the MLS MVP for the 2023 season (scoring a career-high 17 goals) and was an MLS Best XI selection in three of his four seasons as an FC Cincinnati player.
+He led the “Orange and Blue” to their first MLS Cup playoffs in the club's MLS history, and was a main catalyst in the team's Supporters' Shield-winning campaign in 2023.

+FC Dallas

+On 11 February 2025, FC Dallas acquired Acosta for $5 million in a transfer with FC Cincinnati.

+Fluminense

+On 8 August 2025, Acosta was purchased by Fluminense for a reported $4 million plus add-ons.
+Lucho made his debut for the Brazilian side on 12 August, coming on as a substitute in a 2-1 Copa Sudamericana win over América de Cali.
+His first goal for the Tricolor came in a 2-4 loss against Red Bull Bragantino in the Brasileirão.